velascoborja/gema-ts-tech-test/README.md

 ## Trade-offs

-In developing WizardSurgeon, there have been some trade-off that I have chosen to leave out:
+In developing SurgeonWizard, there have been some trade-off that I have chosen to leave out:

 ### Pagination
-I chose not to implement pagination for the procedure lists in the initial version of WizardSurgeon.
+I chose not to implement pagination for the procedure lists in the initial version of SurgeonWizard.
 This decision simplifies the UI implementation and data loading logic, which is suitable for our current relatively small dataset.
 However, as the number of procedures grows, we may need to implement pagination to improve performance and reduce resource usage, especially on devices with limited capabilities.

 ### Database Structure for Phases
 The phases of procedures are stored as JSON within the procedures table, rather than having their own separate table.
 This approach simplifies the database structure and read/write operations, avoiding over-engineering for data that is not expected to change frequently.
 While this may make specific searches or filtering based on phases more challenging, it reduces query complexity and table relationships.